Higher syzygies on general polarized abelian varieties of type $(1,\dots,1,d)$: Introduction

 \begin{conj}[{\cite[Conjecture 4.7]{MR2181770}}] Let $(X,L)$ be a general polarized abelian variety of type $(1,\dots,1,d)$ and dimension $g$.
 Then $L$ is projectively normal if $d \geq 2^{g+1} -1$. \end{conj}

-This conjecture follows from \cite{Lazarsfeld_proj_normal}, \cite{MR2076454} or \cite{MR1667600} for $g=2$.
-Fuentes Garc\'{\i}a proves this conjecture for $g=3,4$ by a bound in \cite{MR1974682} and some calculations of the ranks of suitable matrices using computer.
-We note that $d=h^0(L) \geq 2^{g+1} - 1 $ is a necessary condition for the projective normality of $L$ since $\dim \Sym^2 H^0(L) \geq \dim H^0(2L)$ must hold for such $L$.
+For $g=2$, this conjecture follows from \cite{Lazarsfeld_proj_normal}, \cite{MR2076454} or \cite{MR1667600}.
+Fuentes Garc\'{\i}a proves this conjecture for $g=3,4$ using results in \cite{MR1974682} and some calculations of the ranks of suitable matrices using computer.
+We note that $d=h^0(L) \geq 2^{g+1} - 1 $ is a necessary condition for the projective normality of $L$ since $\dim \Sym^2 H^0(L) \geq \dim H^0(L^{\otimes 2})$ must hold for such $L$.
 Hence \autoref{conj_FG} states that it is a sufficient condition as well for general $(X,L)$.

 In this paper, we prove \autoref{conj_FG} affirmatively.
 In fact, we prove not only projective normality but also property $(N_p)$ as follows: